 Custody agreements are court orders.
-Whether you, your co-parent, or both of you want to modify the agreement, you must seek court approval.
+Whether you, your co-parent or both of you want to modify the agreement, you must seek court approval.
 Courts make all decisions regarding children based on their analysis of what is in the children’s best interests.
 Generally, courts value stability and structure and believe they support a child’s healthy development.
 Courts are unlikely to look favorably on frequent requests for custody modifications.

 Texas Family Code §156.102(a) discourages a parent from bringing a custody modification request within one year of the most recently issued custody order.
 The law provides only three justifications for seeking a custody modification within a year:

 Note that military deployment does not constitute a voluntary relinquishment of custody, and a parent cannot use a co-parent’s deployment as a reason to seek an early modification.
-A proactive Houston attorney could review the situation and help a parent determine whether a court is likely to hear an early request for child custody modification in their specific case.
+A proactive Houston attorney can review the situation and help a parent determine whether a court is likely to hear an early request for child custody modification in their specific case.

 Although courts give deference to parents’ agreements on these issues, the deference is not complete.
 A judge will review any proposed order or modification to ensure that it conforms with the child’s best interests.
 A court can refuse an uncontested modification if it does not appear to support the child’s well-being.

 When one parent seeks a custody modification despite the objections of the other, the modification request is contested.
-In contested modifications, the children’s wishes could be a factor in a court’s decision.
+In contested modifications, the children’s wishes can be a factor in a court’s decision.
 The impact of the child’s opinion depends on their age when the court receives the request to modify.
-An experienced lawyer could help a parent understand how a child’s preference might influence a decision regarding a contested custody modification in Houston.
+An experienced lawyer can help a parent understand how a child’s preference might influence a decision regarding a contested custody modification in Houston.

 When a child is younger than 12, the parent requesting the revision must prove that a substantial change in circumstances requires the modification.
 The change could be in the custodial parent’s circumstances, such as:

 A change in the child’s circumstances could be a mental or physical health condition or similar significant development.
-Whatever the changed circumstance, the parent must prove the custody modification supports the child’s best interest.
+Whatever the changed circumstance, the parent must prove the custody modification supports the child’s best interests.